Czech Inn Map

 - Luggage Room

-Additional information: We accept a MAXIMUM of 7 nights stay in every 3 month period in dormitory style rooms.
-No check out and check in on same date allowed, minimum 2 days between check out and check in.
-Groups of 9 or more people cannot make an online booking; group bookings can be made by request only. **Maximum stay in dorm rooms is 7 nights. **Booking multiple beds in dorm rooms does not guarantee you to all stay in one room; to ensure you all stay together, please book private rooms.
-Booking multiple beds in dorm rooms does not guarantee you to all stay in one room; to ensure you all stay together, please book private rooms. ****New Years Eve Bookings**** For all bookings which include 30.12, 31.12 or 01.01 there is a minimum stay of 4 nights.
+Additional information: **We accept a MAXIMUM of 7 nights stay in every 3 month period in dormitory style rooms. **No check out and check in on same date allowed, minimum 2 days between check out and check in. **Groups of 9 or more people cannot make an online booking; group bookings can be made by request only. **Booking multiple beds in dorm rooms does not guarantee you to all stay in one room; to ensure you all stay together, book private rooms. ****New Years Eve Bookings**** For all bookings which include 30.12, 31.12 or 01.01 there is a minimum stay of 4 nights.
 We reserve the right to not honour any booking for less than 4 nights.
-Further, these bookings will all be prepaid and non-refundable at the time of booking.
+Further, these bookings will all be prepaid and non-refundable at the time of booking. ****Easter Bookings**** For all bookings which include 03.04.15 or 04.04.15 there is a minimum stay of 2 nights.
+Further, full non-refundable prepayment will be made to the card which you book with once we receive your booking.
+Cancellations and modifications will be accepted at our discretion and refunds are not guaranteed.

 Group of 15 or more traveling to Prague?Contact us directly